How to hostel

 - Please be mindful of other guests waiting to use the facilities.

 - We’ve reduced the maximum occupancy of our kitchens to allow guests to maintain a safe two-metre distance from one another.
-Unfortunately, there may be times when not all guests are able to use the cooking facilities during their stay.

 - Please follow the dishwashing and bleach sanitizing instructions posted near the sink for all dishes, drinkware, cutlery and cookware.